 High School Research and Composition Writing

 Research is not just a “school skill,” but a set of mental habits and practices that help us collect, evaluate, and synthesize information in order to solve problems and make wise decisions.
 In this course, students will spend the first semester learning the craft of research, which will prepare them to engage in a self-guided, long-term project in the second semester.
 In class, students will study great models, learn about different tools and techniques for research, and participate together as a community of learners every week.
-Outside the classroom, students will dive into interesting sources and develop their own thinking and conclusions through informal writing assignments.
+Students will dive into interesting sources outside the classroom and develop their thinking and conclusions through informal writing assignments.
 We will celebrate our work with a formal presentation of research at the end of the year.
-This academic writing class intends to prepare underclassmen for high school writing.
-Building off of middle school writing, skills in proper formatting, research, citations, general composition, and persuasive writing will equip students for future high school course work.
-This class is foundational to a student desiring to take creative writing or literature class as well as test prep.
+This class is foundational to a student’s success in writing across content areas in high school as well as test preparation.

 High School Introduction to Literature and Speech

-This year-long class is designed for underclassmen or older students who may not be experienced in reading and analysis for upperclassmen-level literature.
+This year-long class is designed for underclassmen to establish a foundation and gain competence in literary analysis and speech presentation.
+This class is foundational to those who wish to study upperclassmen-level literature courses.
 The desired outcomes of the course are for students to:

-Recognize, comprehend, interpret, and analyze various conventions and genres of literature-- fiction, nonfiction, drama, and poetry.
+The ability to read, recognize, comprehend, interpret, and analyze themes and conventions within various genres of literature including fiction, non-fiction, drama, and poetry.

-This class alternates between American and British literature sources for the advanced and experienced high schooler.
-For 2022-2023, students will enjoy a sampler of some of American literature’s finest works, observing how language and literary tradition evolved into its current form.
+This class alternates between American and British literature sources for advanced and experienced high schoolers.
+This is an upperclassmen-level class that requires previous experience in literary analysis for success.
+For 2023-2024, students will enjoy a sampler of some of British literature’s finest works, observing how language and literary tradition evolved into its current form.
 We’ll study each text through a steady rhythm of reading, annotating, and discussing, sharing our reactions, questions, and analysis of the stories as we go.
 Students will learn and practice the skill of literary analysis by writing responses to interesting prompts, eventually composing their own formal literary analysis essay.
 Our final adaptation project will challenge students to produce an artistic interpretation of their favorite text (such as a comic strip, a short film, or a board game) and present it to the class.
 This advanced high school course requires research and writing skills and an advanced reading comprehension level.